Upcoming Medical Conferences in Overland ParkSearch Criteria : United States of America Overland Park

 12th Annual Healthcare Simulation Conference is organized by Johnson County Community College (JCCC) and will be held on Sep 20, 2019 at Johnson County Community College, Overland Park, Kansas, United States of America.
 Target audience: • Healthcare Educators, Practitioners and Simulation Staff: • Physicians • Nurses • Respiratory Care • Emergency Medical Services • Allied Health • Psychologists • Behavioral Sciences • Simulation Operations Specialists Accreditation : The University of Kansas Medical Center Office of Continuing Medical Education designates this live activity for a maximum of 6.25 AMA PRA Category 1 Credit(s)™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.
 Continuing Education Accreditation (CNE): 7.2 CEUs will be offered for nurses, social workers, registered dietitians and respiratory therapists.
 Conference Overview: This one-day conference will focus on building your expertise to provide simulation using best practices to enhance healthcare education and improve patient safety outcomes.
 Our keynote speakers include Walter Eppich, MD, PhD, and William C. McGaghie, PhD, from Northwestern Simulation and Feinberg Academy of Medical Education, Northwestern University Feinberg School of Medicine.
 They are leading experts in using simulation-based mastery learning.
 The mastery learning model has been shown to lower healthcare costs and improve patient care quality.
 Multiple workshop opportunities will provide the participant with individual focused experiences.
 Conference Objectives: • Describe the components of the mastery learning model • Outline the impact of mastery learning for learners and patients • Discuss the educators’ role in shaping learning conversations in both simulation and workplace settings • Explain how educators can steer the talk of practice through both formal and informal means

 Assessing and Reducing Risk in the Chiropractic Family Practice is organized by International Chiropractic Pediatric Association (ICPA) and will be held from Sep 28 - 29, 2019 at Cleveland University-Kansas City, Overland Park, Kansas, United States of America.
-This CME Conference has been approved for a maximum of 12 hours of continuing education credits.
-Course Description: Today’s family chiropractor is exposed to a unique set of risks in the day-to-day operations of the business of chiropractic healthcare and within the clinical setting of patient evaluation and care.
+The target audience for this medical event is open to chiropractors and students: 5th quarter/4th trimester or higher.
+This Conference has been approved for a maximum of 12 hours of CE.
+Course Description: This course was previously titled "Bridging the Gap Between Crisis Care and Optimal Function".
+Today’s family chiropractor is exposed to a unique set of risks in the day-to-day operations of the business of chiropractic healthcare and within the clinical setting of patient evaluation and care.
 In this class, we will explore the risk associated with current trends in chiropractic education, scope of practice, standard of care, documentation, patient communication and third party pay systems.
 Expect to delve into critical thinking relative to differential diagnosis and patient safety.
 Course Goal: This course will provide attendees with an overview of the aggravating and mitigating factors inherent in all aspects of chiropractic practice.
 A thorough discussion of the therapeutic care model and the associated stages will take place along with the analysis and management of vertebral subluxation within a salutogenic model of healthcare.
-At a Glance • 16 Modules: 14 seminars and 2 in-office research projects • Open to chiropractors and students: 5th quarter/4th trimester or higher • Attend individual seminars or entire series • CE credit offered for approved states Additional details will be posted as soon as they are available.
+Additional details will be posted as soon as they are available.

 Oct 10 - 12, 2019 | Overland Park, Kansas